igdev0/bitcoin-address-generator/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests on the GitHub repository.
+Feel free to open issues or submit pull requests.

 ## Acknowledgements